muse-application/muse-macos/README.md

 ## Roadmap

 Upcoming features and issues planned for the next iteration of the application are organized and presented on the [roadmap board](https://github.com/orgs/mupl-app/projects/1/views/8).
-Contributions are incredibly welcome and appreciated, truly making a difference in the project's direction and growth.
+Contributions are incredibly welcomed and appreciated, truly making a difference in the project's direction and growth.

+## Contributing

+Before making any contribution, it is recommended to review the [contribution guidelines](/CONTRIBUTING.md).
+Every contribution significantly impacts the project, enhancing its functionality and user experience.

 ## Download